mioscape/tas_branded/README.md

 ## Contributing

-Bag Market is a closed-source project and currently not open for external contributions.
+Bag Branded is a closed-source project and currently not open for external contributions.

 ## License